Ecitoninae

 They are carnivorous ants that are characterized by organizing periodic expeditions of thousands of individuals.
-They do not build colonies and have a constantly moving way of life.
+They do not build colonies and have a nomadic lifestyle.
 Some birds regularly follow these expeditions in order to find insects and other small animals that try to escape the attack of ants.

 Distribution

 They are found in America, from the southern United States to northern Argentina.

 Ecology

 This group of ants (with Aenictinae and Dorylinae subfamilies) they represent the nomadic ants that do not build anthills, and constantly go from one camp to another, at the same time carrying with them all the food for the larvae, which consists of prey of the invertebrates they attack.

 Tribes and genera

 It contains 156 species in 5 genera.